-I have seen both styles of parenting teens and I know in my heart – and from experience – that both have pretty good odds of producing disastrous results.
+I have seen both styles of parenting teens and I know in my heart and from observation that both have pretty good odds of producing results that are less than ideal when it comes to healthy growth and development.
 The easy way, darn it, never seems to be the right way.
 Even so, it’s tempting.

 See that place in the middle of those two extremes?
 It’s tons of work.
 It’s work every day, whether you are up for it or not.
-You as a parent might be exhausted, sick, busy, or…you might just want to keep that good mood going and not rock the boat for once.
+You as a parent might be exhausted, sick, busy, or you might just want to keep that good mood going and not rock the boat for once.
 You know you must gauge when to move up or down in that middle ground.
-Constantly you wonder when to let go, when to be quiet, when to just listen, when to speak up.
-Sure you’ve got a list that you will never ever budge on.
-My kids know what those “no-budgers” are and they know WHY each thing is on the list.
-My “no-budge” list starts with smoking and ends with tattoos and include lots of really, reallyimportant stuff in between.
+Constantly you wonder when to let go, when to be quiet, when to just listen, when to speak up, when to hold fast, when to stay firm.

-But there are many things not on that list that start out one way, and end up another as teens progress, grow and struggle or soar – and as we parents progress and grow and struggle also.
-Sometimes rules need to be adjusted as kids get older and as they present a case that makes good sense.
+I’ve learned there are many rules or guidelines that start out one way, and end up another as teen’s progress, grow and struggle – and as we parents progress and grow and struggle also.
+Sometimes rules need to be adjusted as kids get older, and as they present a case that makes good sense.
 There needs to be a gradual letting go of the reins…a handing over (literally!) of the steering wheel of life.
 Trust is broken and gained.
 Lessons are learned and tears are shed.
-Sometimes consequences need to be learned the hard way – but it’s tricky to know ahead of time when something’s going to be a good learning experience.
+Sometimes consequences need to be learned the hard way – but it’s tricky to know ahead of time when something is going to be a good learning experience or digs a deeper hole.
 Sometimes responsibility for decisions is given too soon, sometimes at the right time and sometimes late enough to cause major resentment.
 It’s hard to hit that “perfect timing” thing every day.
 The light bulb moments us moms savor can be few and far between.
 And sometimes those light bulb moments are moments when my teens have taught me as much or more as I have taught them!

-Every day, I’m making decisions large and small on the spur of the moment, in the heat of the moment, in the light of day and the dark of night and it all renders me mentally exhausted – weighing the pros and cons, thinking and rethinking, trying to figure out what’s really important – it’s a learning process.
+Every day I’m making decisions large and small on the spur of the moment, in the heat of the moment, in the light of day and the dark of night and it all renders me mentally exhausted – weighing the pros and cons, thinking and rethinking, trying to figure out what’s really important – it’s a learning process.
 And then on top of it all, you learn that what works for one child certainly doesn’t work for another.
-Some some teens, the surefire way to get them to do a certain thing is to let it be known that we want the opposite of that thing.
+For some teens, the surefire way to get them to do something is to let it be known that we prefer the opposite..
 For other teens the tiniest hint of criticism from us leads to a breakdown in communication for months and we must work to regain that relationship.
 I’ve had one teen say to me, “You don’t have to be so careful about telling me what you think Mom!
 You can trust me to make my own decision and also listen to yours and Dad’s opinion.
 I want to hear what you have to say.”
 And I’ve had another child say, “This is what I want.
 I know it’s right for me even if it isn’t what you would chose.”
 Keeps you on your toes, that’s for sure.
 And scrambles your brain at the same time.

-But if I’ve learned anything in the last few years of parenting teenagers it’s this.
-My role is not to turn my back and go with the flow and hope for the best and it’s not to keep them young and dependent on me so they don’t really grow up.
-It’s to get them to the point where they can make healthy decisions -large and small – for themselves and do it confidently and well.
-It’s to accept that my children may want different things out of life than what I had wished for them or planned for them or think is best for them.
-It’s to watch them develop their own styles and taste and opinions (which I have learned changes so quickly in these years) and try not to cringe to much when it’s not that super cute sun dress, the darling flats, the preppy shirt – or the friends, or the extracurricular activities – that I would have chosen.
+But if I’ve learned anything in the last few years of parenting teenagers it’s this: my role is not to turn my back and go with the flow and hope for the best, and it’s not to keep them young and dependent on us so they don’t really grow up.
+It’s to get them to the point where they can make healthy decisions–large and small – for themselves and do it confidently and well.
+It’s to accept that my children may want different things out of life than what I had wished for them or planned for them.
+It’s to watch them develop their own styles and taste and opinions (which I have learned changes so quickly in these years) and try not to cringe too much when it’s not that super cute sun dress, the darling flats, the preppy shirt – or the friend, or the extracurricular activity at school – that I would have chosen.